Understanding Mortgage Protection Insurance

 Policy Length

-Mortgage protection insurance policies are usually only in force for as long as you have a mortgage, whole life insurance policies can last much longer.
-The reason for this is that the primary purpose of MPI is to make sure your family doesn’t have to sell the home if you die.
+Mortgage protection insurance (MPI) policies are usually only in force for as long as you have a mortgage, whole life insurance policies can last much longer.
+The reason for this is that the primary purpose of MPI policies is to make sure your family doesn’t have to sell the home if you die.
 Once your mortgage is paid off, they won’t need the policy anymore.
 On the other hand, life insurance can help your family financially in the long term.

 Rules

 The final distinction between MPI and more traditional life insurance is the number of regulations associated with an MPI policy.
-For example, many MPI policies contain a clause that states that the amount included in your death benefit will fluctuate based on your mortgage payments.
+For example, many MPI policies contain a clause that states that the amount included in your death benefit will fluctuate based on your remaining mortgage balance and mortgage payments.
 In other words, your death benefits become less valuable as you progress in paying off loans.
 Life insurance policies do not typically follow this same trend.

 Not only that, but many MPI companies have tight rules about when you can purchase a policy.
 For example, most businesses demand that customers buy their insurance policy within 24 months after they close.